 Norway is a high-cost country.
 Though USN does not charge tuition fees, it is still quite expensive to get your education in Norway because of high living expenses.

 The Norwegian Directorate of Immigration requires that citizens of countries outside the EU/EEA-area and Switzerland provide documentation of financial ability, i.e. a minimum amount of money required to cover living expenses for one academic year in Norway.
-To acquire a student visa you must make a deposit of 123 519 NOK (121 220, 2019 figure will do if this is the amount found in your letter of admission) to USN's deposit account.
-This is to cover living expenses for one year and is checked by immigration before a student visa is granted to you.
+To acquire a student visa you must make a deposit of 128 877 NOK (2022 figure.
+Last year's amount 126 360 is also accepted) to USN's deposit account.
+This is to cover living expenses for one year, and is checked by immigration before a student visa is granted to you.

-USN generally does not charge any tuition fees, but all students must pay a semester registration fee of around 1000 NOK (110 Euros).
+USN does not charge any tuition fees, but all students must pay a semester registration fee of around 1000 NOK (110 Euros) each semester.
 Please note, however, that other rules may apply for joint programmes and programmes offered in cooperation with other institutions.
 Please find information from the programme's web site.

 For more information regarding your student permit application please use the UDI's checklist.